MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 :::image type="content" alt-text="Screenshot of the AVG(EventsPerAttribute,DURATION()) calculation context in the Statistics Event level attribute." source="media/eventsperattributestats.png":::

 **AVG(EdgesPerAttribute,DURATION())** - Returns the average duration of all edges (in the actual view) per a process map path.
-This is the a standard metric in the Performance view - Mean Duration on edges.
+This is the standard metric in the Performance view - Mean Duration on edges.
 Notice this metric is unavailable for events, as the calculation context is limited to edges only.

 :::image type="content" alt-text="Screenshot of the AVG(EdgesPerAttribute,DURATION()) calculation context." source="media/edgesperattribute.png":::